donami/OOD-1415-markus-hederstrom/Assignments/Use_Cases.md

 **Use Case:** Falling rocks
 **Actors:** System, Player
 **Description:** As a player I want to be able to get hurt by falling rocks so that the game get more exciting.
+**Preconditions:** 1.
+Player must be in a cave.
+2. Must be falling rocks in the cave
 **Concerned user stories:** 11, 12

 | Actor                                                               | System                                                             |